-For a business owner, that ability to charge customers for NSF fees is both good and bad for business, depending on how you look at it.
-Hitting customers with NSF fees, of course, is not a great way to build a good brand reputation, credibility, or encourage repeat, loyal customers.
+For a business owner, the ability to charge customers for NSF fees is both good and bad for business, depending on how you look at it.
+Hitting customers with NSF fees, of course, is not a great way to build a good brand reputation and credibility or encourage repeat, loyal customers.
 The same applies if the business and consumer are one and the same in a B2B relationship.
-For example, if a business owner pays a contractor or landlord with a “bad cheque” their reputation and credibility are on the line at the very least.
+For example, if a business owner pays a contractor or landlord with a “bad cheque,” their reputation and credibility are on the line at the very least.

-Regardless of whether the business owner can, in fact, collect a fee for the bounced or bad cheque, this is still not the most costly offense of an NSF.
+Regardless of whether the business owner can, in fact, collect a fee for the bounced or bad cheque, this is still not the most costly offence of an NSF.

 The real cost of an NSF: Disrupting a business’ (cash) flow